john-D-Fly/website/content/en/docs/get-started/docker.md

 ## Feeding directly to other aggregators

-Where possible, adsb.lol commits to share data and ingest data directly with other aggregators which are willing to license their data openly.
+Where possible, Decentrafly.org commits to share data and ingest data directly with other aggregators which are willing to license their data openly.

 The `adsblol` service can feed to other aggregators.